 Star Wars: The Old Republic’ has brought a great new way for solo players to get some of the best gear in the game, as long as they know how take advantage of the various level 80 systems in place!
 In this guide I’m going to teach you the fastest and easiest way to get to the best gear solo players can get in the game.

-Written guide updated for 7.2 – it’s easier than ever and you can get up to 336 now!
+Written guide updated for 7.3 – it’s easier than ever and requires one less step now!

 - Update 7.2 makes it so you can use this same method to get all the way to 336 gear.